CuddlyBunion341/cuddlybunion341.github.io/src/content/blog/hotwire-outside-rails.md

 ### Implement the server

-For brevity, I’ve omitted the code for view helpers such as `layoutHTML` and `chatRoomHTML`.
+For brevity, I've omitted the code for view helpers such as `layoutHTML` and `chatRoomHTML`.
 These helpers handle rendering HTML components and chat room layouts.
-While important, their details won’t significantly impact the core concepts discussed in this blog.
+While important, their details won't significantly impact the core concepts discussed in this blog.

 ```ts
 const topic = "chatroom";